akoliyot/akoliyot/README.md

 I'm currently:

 - 📚 learning iOS development.
-- 🔭 working on a meditation timer for iOS and watchOS.
+- 🔭 working on a momentum based habit tracker for iOS and Apple Watch

 Some of the stuff I've created: